Home Sitemap Directory Contact Help

 Where to Register?

-You may register using any PC with Internet access either at home, at an on-campus computer laboratory or at any internet café.
+You may register using any PC with Internet access at home or at any internet café.

 Rules to Follow